p24awong/HW-1-2/README.md

 ---

-Create an HTML file named `html-intro.html`.
-Add to it the following sections below:
+Make a copy of your file `html-intro.html`.
+Name it to be HW-1-2.
+The easiest way to do this is to file -- save as, and rename.
+Make sure it is in the correct location!

+Your file should already include the following:

 * DOCTYPE declaration
 * html element